focus-editor/focus/LOG.md

 - Open file dialog:
     - Review and cleanup code
-    + Drag the scrollbar
-    - Don't rescan project dirs on every file change (only on additions/deletions)
     - Put the open editors at the top
     - Implement fuzzy searching with letter highlighting etc
     - Input: